Leclow/Website/README.md

 The Website - Non-official Stanford Website
-Made by Thomas and Raphael
+Made by Thomas, Raphael and Hoyeon